liang924/SNS3/Installation.md

 ```
 ./ns3 run --gdb <ns3-program>
 ```
 SNS-3 is delivered with several examples.
 Each one allows to demonstrate one or several functionalities of SNS-3.
-Statistics are generated in the data/sims/<ns3-program> folder.
+Statistics are generated in the `data/sims/<ns3-program>` folder.

+The main examples are:

+- `sat-cbr-example.cc`: Simple example with CBR traffic

+- `sat-regeneration-example.cc`: Example to test several regeneration modes on satellite: transparent, physical, link or network.
+By default, all simulations use one transparent satellite

+- `sat-constellation-example.cc`: Example with LEO and GEO satellite constellations.
+ISLs are used to route packets between satellites, with static routing

+- `sat-vhts-example.cc`: Create a VHTS scenario (high throughputs and high link capacities)

+- `sat-iot-example.cc`: Create an IoT scenario (low throughputs and low link capacities)

+- `sat-logon-example.cc`: Use the logon functionality to log the UTs on the NCC.
+Traffic on return channels is not send before UT is logged

+- `sat-ncr-example.cc`: Use NCR synchronization between UTs and GWs.
+UT clock is generally cheap, and need to be resynchronized periodically by the NCC to correctly schedule sending of frames on return channel

+- `sat-lora-example.cc`: Create a scenario with Lora configuration, and on transparent satellite.
+Lora is a LPWAN protocol developed for IoT

+- `sat-lora-regenerative-example.cc`: Create a scenario with Lora configuration and regenerative satellites